Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 There are so many charming piazzas to sit and chat with your family or read a book with a cappuccino.
 One of them is Piazza della Repubblica, one of the largest squares in Florence.

 Located only 2-3 minutes from the Duomo, this piazza has iconic carousel in the centre (great fun if you are with the kids).
-You'll find also numerous shops surrounding the square (including La Rinascente and Le Feltrinelli book store.
+You'll find also numerous shops surrounding the square (including La Rinascente and Le Feltrinelli book store).

 So, since your itinerary for visiting Florence in 3 days is ready, discover your dream place to stay with our Florence apartments and hotels collection.

-If you want to optimize your time and see as much as possible in a couple of hours, take a guided walking tour in the historic center.
+If you want to optimize your time and see as much as possible in a couple of hours, taking a guided tour would be a great choice.
 A local tour guide knows all the routes and will tell you the history of the places you are seeing.
-Later on you'll have more time for exploring hidden Florence streets, eating local food and shopping quality goods.
-Of course, you can explore Florence countryside, which is famous for beautiful nature and vineyards.

-Joining a food tour (group or private)
+1. Joining a foodie tour (group or private)

 For foodies, we recommend taking a food tour or cooking class while in Florence.